Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 ## Success Rate

-**Value:** 85.58%
+**Value:** 88.57%

 **Calculation**

-SUCCESS / TOTAL TRANSACTIONS
+(SUCCESS + REFUNDED) / TOTAL TRANSACTIONS

-The success rate measures the proportion of payment attempts that completed successfully and resulted in a finalized purchase.
+The success rate measures the proportion of payment attempts that were successfully processed by the platform's payment system.

+In this dataset, transactions marked as REFUNDED represent payments that were initially processed successfully but later reversed due to events such as order cancellations, product returns, or merchant adjustments.
+Since the transaction table stores the final transaction state, refunded transactions are included in the success rate calculation.

-A high success rate generally indicates stable payment processing infrastructure and a smooth user checkout experience.
+A high success rate generally indicates stable payment processing infrastructure and a smooth checkout experience for users.

 ---